 "Source" fields: Field names beginning with the word "Source" are used to capture a written description of where the data relating to that field have come from.
 For example, if the data relating the population of a species at a site has come from a published scientific paper, the field "Source\site\individuals" should provide a reference to that paper, or a web link to it.
+In some cases there may not be a publication but the information comes from a scientific expert, in which case give the person's name and e-mail contact (after seeking their permission to do so).

 Table B.1.
 Supporting information for all KBA proposals that relate to the KBA proposer and the site.
-Required fields are in bold, recommended fields are in italics.
+Required fields are in bold, recommended fields are in italics (fields in bold italics are required for some criteria but not all).